thomasperi/mojl/docs/v2.0.0-alpha.unreleased/transpiler-adapters.md

 This means that if you're sharing variables, mixins, etc. between SASS files, it's a good idea to separate your SASS code into separate modules for:

-- Defining variables, etc. intended for export, and
+- Defining things intended to be `@use`d elsewhere, and
 - Outputting CSS code.

 (Modules that output CSS code can still define variables, etc. They just shouldn't be `@use`d by other modules.)